Home

 • In the 1996 Olympics in Atlanta 8 women out of 3387 didn't pass as female - 4 with cAIS, 3 with pAIS and 1 with another condition (5-alpha-reductase deficiency).
 6 of the 8 had had surgery to remove their gonads.
 All were allowed to compete.

 Between 1972 and 1990, one in every 504 elite female athletes was found ineligible as a result of sex chromatin testing yet not one was found to be a "normal male".
-This statistic is still interesting as almost all disqualified athletes suffered from AIS, but only about 1 in 3500 women suffer from the syndrome, i.e. a genetically XY woman with AIS is roughly seven times more likely to become an elite athlete than an XX cis-woman.
+Almost all the disqualified athletes suffered from AIS, but only about 1 in 3500 women suffer from the syndrome.
+An interesting corollory is thus that a genetically XY woman with AIS is roughly seven times more likely to become an elite female athlete than an XX cis-woman.

-If AIS women do have any physical advantage in sports then it probably lies in the fact they often tend to be taller and their skeleton closer to male than female in structure, although their musculature and body fat distribution is always typically female.
+If AIS women do have a physical advantage in sports then it probably lies in the fact that they often tend to be taller and their skeleton closer to male than female in structure, although their musculature and body fat distribution is female.
 For example Sarah Gronert - who has AIS and had genital surgery age 19 - lacks the robust skeletal frame and muscular appearance induced by decades of testosterone that caused Renee Richards so many problems in the 1970's.
 However, and unsurprisingly, Sarah's best world ranking on the women's tour was 164 (age 26) whilst Renee reached 20 (age 46).
 There's considerable competitive interest in this association as it has been suggested that Complete AIS represents a valuable model for female performance in sports.
-[Without wanting to argue with Ms Groveman, the author of this article does wonder if this skeletal advantage explains at least some the exceptional success of AIS women in the sporting field.
-For example, it appears that the average AIS woman is the top 10% of the overall female population in terms of height, is it then only a co-incidence that AIS women over succeed at the top level of women's sports by a factor of 10?]

 By the early 1990's the whole costly process of sex testing was becoming far more trouble than it was worth as it had become obvious that blatant cheats (i.e. a man with out surgery trying to compete as a woman) could be easily picked up by other means.
 The vast majority of failures to pass the "sex test" were still due to AIS and no one was now arguing that AIS women were not women, so in effect most of the results were effectively false positives.
 It was clear the effects of illegal performance enhancing drugs such as steroids and testosterone on the genetically XX female body were far more significant than an athlete suffering from AIS.